-Until December 2008 the Company had a direct investment in the Al Masane mining project in Najran province of Saudi Arabia, as well as, exploration investment in the Wadi Qatan area near the Al Masane mining project.
+Until December 2008 the Company had a direct investment in the Al Masane mining project in Najran province of Saudi Arabia.
 AMAK was formed in late 2007 by the Company and seven Saudi investors, and was granted a commercial license from the Ministry of Commerce in January 2008.
-The Company formed AMAK with the Saudi investors because the Company recognized that the only way to obtain exploration permits from the Saudi government for the Al Masane and Wadi Qatan properties would be to form a joint venture with a Saudi company.
+The Company formed AMAK with the Saudi investors because the Company recognized that the only way to obtain exploration permits from the Saudi government for the Al Masane and Wadi Qatan properties would be to form a joint venture with Saudi investors.

 In December 2008 the Company contributed to AMAK (i) its interests in its Saudi mining properties and (ii) \$3,750,000 of costs the Company incurred in connection with the formation of AMAK and the obtaining of necessary licenses for AMAK.
-AMAK treated such costs as a contribution from the Company and as organizational costs, which it charged to expense.
+AMAK treated such costs as a contribution from the Company.
 AMAK assumed from the Company the liability for the repayment of the \$11 million loan from the Saudi Arabia Ministry of Finance and National Economy, and the Saudi Arabia Ministry of Finance and National Economy released the Company from liability for the loan.
 The Company received a 50% interest in AMAK.
-The eight Saudi investors contributed \$60 million in cash to AMAK for a 50% interest.
+The seven Saudi investors contributed \$60 million in cash to AMAK for a 50% interest.
 Under the by-laws of AMAK, the Company was entitled to appoint four of eight members of AMAK's board of directors and the Saudi investors were entitled to appoint the remaining four members of AMAK's board of directors.
 However, the by-laws provided that the chairman of AMAK's board, who is appointed by the Saudi investors, casts an extra vote in the event of a tie vote among the eight board members.